y20k/transistor/README.md

 ### Permission "WAKE_LOCK"
 During Playback Transistor acquires a so called partial wake lock.
 That prevents the Android system to stop playback for power saving reasons.

+(*) Opus playback is only supported on devices running Android 5.0+